-- A statement of the engineers' names or the name of the firm and statement of the type of service posted on projects for which they render services. - Preparation or authorization of descriptive articles for the lay or technical press, which are factual and dignified.
-Such articles shall not imply any-thing more than direct participation in the project described. - Permission by engineers for their names to be used in commercial advertisements, such as may be published by contractors, material suppliers, etc., only by means of a modest, dignified notation acknowledging the engineers' participation in the project described.
-Such permission shall not include public endorsement of proprietary products. - g.
-Engineers shall not maliciously or falsely, directly or indirectly, injure the professional reputation, prospects, practice or employment of another engineer or indiscriminately criticize another's work. - h.
-Engineers shall not use equipment, supplies, and laboratory or office facilities of their employers to carry on outside private practice without the consent of their employers.
+- Display advertising in recognized dignified business and professional publications, providing it is factual and is not misleading with respect to the engineer's extent of participation in projects described. - A statement of the engineers' names or the name of the firm and statement of the type of service posted on projects for which they render ser- vices. - Preparation or authorization of descriptive articles for the lay or technical press, which are factual and dignified.
+Such articles shall not imply any- thing more than direct participation in the project described. - Permission by engineers for their names to be used in commercial advertisements, such as may be published by contractors, material suppliers, etc., only by means of a modest, dignified notation acknowledging the engineers' participation in the project described.
+Such permission shall not include public endorsement of proprietary products. - g) Engineers shall not maliciously or falsely, directly or indirectly, injure the professional reputation, prospects, practice or employment of another engineer or indiscriminately criticize another's work. - h) Engineers shall not use equipment, supplies, and laboratory or office facilities of their employers to carry on outside private practice without the consent of their employers.